5 min read

 Ganglia are the clustered cell bodies of postganglionic neurons.
 The long axons of postganglionic neurons are what we call postganglionic fibers.
 Ganglia relay the nerve impulse from the preganglionic to postganglionic nerves.

-The sympathetic postganglionic fibers are long compared to the preganglionic fibers and travel from near the spinal cord to targets in many organ systems.
+The sympathetic postganglionic fibers are longer compared to the preganglionic fibers and travel from near the spinal cord to targets in many organ systems.
 However, they are also thin and unmyelinated, which means they lack the insulating sheath found on some nerve fibers.

 Neurotransmitters are a group of chemical signaling molecules that transmit impulses from one nerve fiber to the next.
 In the sympathetic nervous system, neurotransmitters relay signals from the preganglionic nerves to the ganglia and from the postganglionic nerves to the target tissues.